Ferry crew, ATF called to assist as fire burns in Friday Harbor

-The Bureau of Alcohol, Tobacco, Firearms and Explosives’ Seattle office is sending special agents, including a certified fire investigator, to assist in determining the origin and cause of a Thursday morning fire on San Juan Island.
+Multiple fire agencies from neighboring islands, including Lopez and Orcas, are responding.

-At least three commercial buildings were involved in the blaze near First and Spring Streets in downtown Friday Harbor, several Seattle news stations reported.
+In additon, the Bureau of Alcohol, Tobacco, Firearms and Explosives’ Seattle office is sending special agents, including a certified fire investigator, to assist in determining the origin and cause of the blaze.

-The blaze — which was reported to be under control around 7:41 a.m. by journalist Mike Martin, who posted video of the fire on Twitter — delayed at least one run of the ferry Tillikum after crews were asked to help, the ferry system said.
+The blaze delayed at least one run of the ferry Tillikum after crews were asked to help, the ferry system said.

 The 6:10 a.m. sailing from Friday Harbor to Shaw and Orcas islands was delayed 35 minutes after the San Juan County Fire Department asked for help from the crews.